umentor/umentor/learn_to_program.md

 Hi!

-Feel free to contribute new links and resources to this document.
+Feel free to contribute new links and resources to this document.<br />
-Please add your resource under the appropriate heading, creating new ones where necessary.
+Please add your resource under the appropriate heading,<br />
+creating new ones where necessary.

-It'd also be great if you added a few words describing your resource!
+It'd also be great if you added a few words describing your resource!<br />

-For example: if it's a paid resource, what format it's in, if it's particularly good for beginner or advanced people, etc.
+For example: if it's a paid resource, what format it's in, if it's<br /> particularly good for beginner or advanced people, etc.

 ## Table of Contents